maxzheng/great-life-guide/double.md

 ### #1 Believe In Yourself

-Believe in yourself.
-And if you don't believe yourself, how do you expect others to do that?
+If you don't believe yourself, how do you expect others to do that?
 While it might seem insignificant, but it has [massive impact on what you can accomplish](https://youtu.be/pN34FNbOKXc) as your brain will wire itself based on what you believe.
 If you believe it is not possible to remember massive amount of information or become a genius, then you won't.
 If you believe the world is flat, then it is.
 If you don't believe it is possible to fly into space, then you won't.
 But if you believe you can do anything by applying yourself using the right skills/techniques/tips, then you will!
-Believe is scientifically proven to [alter the effects of medication, diet, exercise, and even stress](https://www.youtube.com/watch?v=0tqq66zwa7g) in your body and mind.
+Believe is even scientifically proven to [alter the effects of medication, diet, exercise, and even stress](https://www.youtube.com/watch?v=0tqq66zwa7g) in your body and mind.
 So believe in yourself and positivity.